bigbluebutton/bigbluebutton.github.io/index.md

   <img src="/images/22-overview-2.png"/>
 </p><br>

-How does BigBlueButton enable real-time sharing of media without plugins or downloads?
+How does BigBlueButton enable real-time sharing of media without plug-ins or downloads?
 Chrome, Firefox, and Safari Mobile (iOS) all support the web real-time communications (WebRTC) libraries.
 These built-in libraries give the browser the ability to send/receive audio, video, and screen.
 What about Edge?
 The good news is Microsoft recently [announced](https://blogs.windows.com/windowsexperience/2019/04/08/microsoft-edge-preview-builds-the-next-step-in-our-oss-journey/) they are switching Chromium engine (yay!).

 ## Designed for online learning